tch25-cs/tylerhoel.github.io/index.md

 ## Projects

-- **MicroNano Blockchain Concept**
-  A proof-of-work cryptocurrency inspired by antimatter as a high-value store of energy.
-Designed as a smaller-supply alternative to Bitcoin with a focus on scarcity and security.

-- **Týr Fyre Marketing Brand**
-  A firearms safety initiative built around digital marketing, branding, and community engagement.
-Developed Instagram content strategy, logo design, and growth framework.

 - **OSINT Threat Analysis**
   Conducted open-source intelligence investigations to identify risks, map digital footprints, and highlight vulnerabilities that organizations must monitor.